0-complexity/openvcloud_installer/docs/Installer-script.md

 ## Prerequisites

-- A JumpScale 9 installation(See [docs](https://github.com/Jumpscale/bash) for installation)
+- A JumpScale 9 installation(Preferably use docker image `openvcloud/js9`, otherwise see [docs](https://github.com/Jumpscale/bash) for installation)
-- `jsonschema` python library
 - Three nodes for deploying the cluster
+- Additional nodes for cpu/storage as required.
 - For each node the user needs to have credentials to establish a SSH connection
 - Each node needs to be able to access each other node in the cluster
-- three files for ssl verification need to be added to the  specified path in the yaml config on the machine all wit the same name and have these extensions:
+- three files for ssl verification need to be added to the  specified path in the yaml config on the machine all with the same name and have these extensions:
   - .csr
   - .crt
   - .key
+- `jsonschema` python library

 ## Using the script